kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-System-Requirments.md

 * OS version: Android 4.1 or later.
 * Java JDK 7 or later (see www.oracle.com/downloads)
 * Android SDK and Android SDK Tools (install these from within Android Studio - see this [article](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/Android-Getting-Started.html) for details).

+### Developer Skills

+Developers should have some background knowledge and experience with system setup before building Mobile SDK applications.

+The required developer skillsets includes:
+* Familiarity with video delivery formats, ad delivery, DRM (when needed), login and passcode flows (these are essential for designing and debugging Mobile SDK apps).
+* At least 1-2 years of experience with the relative coding language Objective-C (for iOS development)
+* Hybrid requirement: Proficiency in HTML5 and JavaScript languages.